simonecervini/simonecervini/README.md

 > [!NOTE]
-> **Looking for my next challenge**: if you're building something ambitious and need an engineer who thinks like a product owner, [let's talk](mailto:simone@simonecervini.dev)!
+> **Looking for my next challenge**: if you're building something ambitious and need an engineer who thinks like a founder, [let's talk](mailto:simone@simonecervini.dev)!

 I'm a full-stack engineer from Italy, building stuff for the web.